raydot/JavaScript30/readme.md

 We build a video speed controller UI.
 A pretty decent exercise in tying a few things together but I think could have come earlier in the series.
 C'est la vie.

+## 29 Countdown Clock

+Countdown clock with quick time select buttons and the ability to enter custom times.
+Covers a lot about both using timers and data portability from one format to another.
+Cool!
+Hard to believe there's only one lesson left!

+Original Repo README:

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.